k33la1n0/linuxgc/README.md

 # lgc
-A little shell script to play gif's over a virtual webcam with ffmpeg and v4l2
+A little shell script to play gif's over a virtual webcam with ffmpeg and v4l2.
+All what you need is a Terminal (a Bash).
+It ist recommended to use Firefox for streaming gif's over webcam.

 # Install
 create a new dir in your home: